DID YOU KNOW?

 Every year, all first-year students at Xavier read the same book and discuss and reflect upon it in their Freshman Seminar classes.
 Incoming students are provided with copies of the book when they arrive on campus.
 Throughout the year, all members of the Xavier community are encourage to read and discuss the book and the issues it addresses.
 These discussions are enhanced through our Reading Connexions series, through which Xavier hosts authors, speakers, and films screenings related to the shared reading.
 Through this shared reading, we gain not only a better sense of the book but a better sense of each other.

-You can read more about the book and the author and find additional resources on our Henrietta Lacks pages
+You can read more about the book and the author and find additional resources on our Salvage the Bones pages

 Since 2007, Xavier has used the idea of a shared reading as a means of helping our first-year students make the transition to college life.
 Over the past five years, this project has expanded to become something that can help bring the entire university community together.
 Below are the books that have been read over the past few years.
 Click on the cover for more information about each.